Pre-Trial Intervention Procedures in New Jersey

 Pre-Trial Intervention (PTI) is a diversionary court program that promotes rehabilitation and provides an alternative to New Jersey’s traditional criminal justice system.
 The program allows eligible defendants to accept a term of probation instead of going to trial, with the criminal charges being dismissed if the defendant successfully completes the terms and conditions of their probation.

-To find out whether you're eligible for PTI and discuss other options that may be available in your case, contact the law firm of Palumbo & Renaud at 1-866-664-8118.
-Palumbo & Renaud has been assisting clients with PTI applications for decades and we can help you understand the benefits and drawbacks of the program and whether it's right for you.
+To find out whether you’re eligible for PTI and discuss other options that may be available in your case, contact The Law Offices of Anthony N. Palumbo at 1-866-664-8118.
+Our firm has been assisting clients with PTI applications for decades, and we can help you understand the benefits and drawbacks of the program and whether it’s right for you.

 PTI Eligibility Requirements